Charles Rountree (1783-1867) Ireland to Indiana

 Related to Orange County Rountrees?

-Orange County was the home of the family of an Irishman named Thomas Rountree (c1732-1805) from Armagh County who had settled there thirty years earlier with his sons William, John, Charles, Andrew, and Thomas, and daughters Rachel and Lydia.
+Orange County was the home of the family of an Irishman named Thomas Rountree (c1732-1805) from Armagh County who had come to America with his wife in 1760 and settled there with his sons William, John, Charles, Andrew, and Thomas, and daughters Rachel and Lydia.
 (See this page).
-By 1804 his children were settled in both northern Orange County and adjacent Person County.
-It seems certain that Charles Rountree was aware of, if not closely related to, these Rountrees.
+By 1804 his children were living in both northern Orange County and adjacent southern Person County.
+It seems nearly certain that Charles Rountree moved to North Carolina because he was related in some way to these Rountrees.

 Moved to Butler County, Ohio About 1821

-Most of the Rountrees had died or left North Carlina by the early 1820s and Charles Rountree left as well, according to the quoted biographies.
-As in North Carolina, he does not appear in land or other records.
-However, he is listed in Wayne Township’s personal property tax rolls in both 1826 and 1827.
+Most of the Rountrees descended from Thomas Rountree had died or left North Carolina by 1820 and Charles Rountree left as well, according to the referenced biographies.
+He was in Butler County, Ohio by September 1822 when he was a purchaser at an estate sale.8 He is listed in Wayne Township’s personal property tax rolls in both 1826 and 1827.
 In 1826 he was taxed on one horse and three cattle.
 In 1827 that had increased to two horses and four cattle.
+He does not appear to have owned land in Ohio.

 Final Settlement in Montgomery County, Indiana

-On 26 June 1827 he was granted 160 acres in Montgomery County, Indiana in Section 24 of Township 18N and Range 6W.9.
-Four years later on 26 September 1831 he was granted anther 80 acres in nearby Section 25..10 He lived there in Ripley Township for the next forty years.
+On 26 June 1827, as Charles Roundtree of Butler County, Ohio, he was granted 160 acres in Montgomery County, Indiana in Section 24 of Township 18N and Range 6W.9 Four years later on 26 September 1831 he was granted another 80 acres in nearby Section 25.10 He lived there in Ripley Township for the next forty years.
 An 1869 newspaper article mentioned that the early settlers of Ripley township in Montgomery County included “Charles Rountree and his sons — John, Meredith, Jonas and Wesley.”11

-Charles and Sarah are both buried in the Alamo Cemetery along with several members of the fthe family, according to a cemetery survey.12.
+Charles and Sarah are both buried in the Alamo Cemetery along with several members of the family, according to a cemetery survey.12 According to those records, he died 8 October 1867 at the age of 84, and Sarah died 23 September 1871 at the age of 87.

 1. Margaret Rountree (30 June 1804 – 6 February 1883).
 She was born in North Carolina according to censuses.
 She married William Gilkey on 3 July 1828 by license dated 30 June 1838.13.
 They remained in the county and raised several children..
-She is buried in the Alamo Cemetery in Ripley with her birth and death dates recorded..
+She is buried in the Alamo Cemetery in Ripley with her birth and death dates recorded as above.

 1. Mary Rountree (19 August 1844 – 11 May 1926) She married David G. Stanford on 16 January 1871.19.
 They remained in Ripley, where she died in 1926.
 Her death certificate lists her parents as John Rountree and Sarah Kercheval.